dfinity/nns-dapp/HACKING.md

 Likewise, as the configuration is not yet automated, there are no `.env` variable that are yet generated.

-### Index

-The index canister does not exist yet on mainnet but, will be proposed soon.
-Same pattern will apply.

 ### Feature flag

 Because the e2e tests are using the `local` environment to perform, we cannot enable the `ENABLE_CKBTC` and `ENABLE_CKTESTBTC` per default.